UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 {: .callout}

-### Integers and integers within a range
+### Restricting data to integers

-We have covered data validation for simple number ranges, but what if we expect that a cell will only take integers or integers within a range?
+We have covered data validation for simple number ranges, but what if we expect that a cell will only take integers?
 Let's say we want to determine that we will only accept integers for the column `rooms`.
 How can we accomplish that?
 In Excel, we could choose from data validation options `whole number`, but this option is not available on Google Sheets.
 Still, we can apply this restriction using a conditional function:

 1. Select the `rooms` column and then, `Data`, followed by `Data validation`;